Hi, Matthias, Dream Developer here.

 - During the Covid Pandemic, I joined CTI (the gold standard in Coaching Training) and became a Professional Co-Active Coach.
 This training was so mind-blowing and transformative to me and I realized that my life purpose is to help people live their dreams.
 I love to work with CEOs, Creatives (such as musicians, authors, photographers,...) and high performing athletes to reach their full potential and live a fulfilled life.

 I mention all this here, just to clarify that when I talk about living my dreams, I do so from actual experience.
 I'm not saying that living your dreams is easy (actually it's not), but I am inviting everyone, who wants to transform her/his life to learn more about Dream Development by clicking here.

 I started my career as a molecular biologist at the AKH in Vienna, Austria.
 I got a prestigious scientific stipend for my Ph.D. thesis and collaborated with the best labs in the world, such as the Salk Institute in San Diego.

 All was set for a bright scientific future, but 2 years into my Ph.D. thesis, an inner feeling told me something was wrong.

-My projects didn’t work as expected, I spent long hours in the laboratory (including weekends - my colleagues even went back to the lab after enjoying a concert together at 2 am!), my motivation declined, but I had no idea what I chould change!
-I had worked so hard to reach this point in my career and now I wasn’t happy anymore?
+My projects didn’t work as expected, I spent long hours in the laboratory including weekends - my colleagues even went back to the lab after enjoying a Badly Drawn Boy concert together at 2 am!
+My motivation declined, but I had no idea what I could change!
+I had worked so hard to reach this point in my career and now I was feeling "disconnected" and not happy anymore?
 What was wrong with me?